artempoletsky/half_knife_docs/altitude.md

 ![](https://raw.githubusercontent.com/artempoletsky/half_knife_docs/master/img/altitude_2.gif)

-You can set up the altitude tool for using without preview by assigning a new shortcut.
+You can set up the altitude tool for using without preview by assigning a new shortcut in the [addon settings.](./keymaps.md)

 ![](https://raw.githubusercontent.com/artempoletsky/half_knife_docs/master/img/altitude_4.png)